DK-Hostmaster/DKHM-RFC-Prepaid/README.md

 Restoration supports two scenarios.

-1. Restoration from deletion, this is described in detail in the ["DKHM RFC for Delete Domain EPP Command"][DKHMRFCDELETE]
+1. Restoration from deletion, this is described in detail in the "[DKHM RFC for Delete Domain EPP Command][DKHMRFCDELETE]"
 1. Restoration from suspension due to missing financial settlement

-The procedure is the same and we aim to use the same extension, so the information provided in ["DKHM RFC for Delete Domain EPP Command"][DKHMRFCDELETE] is echoed here for clarity and due to the coherence to the prepaid concept.
+The procedure is the same and we aim to use the same extension, so the information provided in "[DKHM RFC for Delete Domain EPP Command][DKHMRFCDELETE]" is echoed here for clarity and due to the coherence to the prepaid concept.

-As described in [RFC:3915][RFC3915], with a support for grace periods, it is possible to restore a domain name scheduled for deletion, (in the state `pendingDelete`), this is the scenario primarily covered in ["DKHM RFC for Delete Domain EPP Command"][DKHMRFCDELETE].
+As described in [RFC:3915][RFC3915], with a support for grace periods, it is possible to restore a domain name scheduled for deletion, (in the state `pendingDelete`), this is the scenario primarily covered in "[DKHM RFC for Delete Domain EPP Command][DKHMRFCDELETE]".

 Domain names might be suspended for other reasons, these will no be recoverable using the described restore facility, this will be indicated using the `serverUpdateProhibited` status.